 The second option is to look at a robo-advisor.
 I use and recommend Betterment.
 They have you go through the steps above for picking a portfolio based on your risk tolerance and goals.
 But they automate everything else.
 This helps to take your emotion out of investing.
 You can “set it and forget it”.

 Each month, they will transfer an amount you set to your Betterment account and invest it.
 You don’t have to do anything else.
-You can sign up through this link and get 6 months free.

 At the end of the day, you need to overcome your fear of investing in the stock market.
 You start this off by understanding why you are scared and then put this fear into perspective.
 From there, you have to educate yourself about the stock market and investing in general.